akc10032000/aksy/README.md

 first file, takes user's input, and checks the user's answer against the RegEx in the second file printing either correct or the correct answer.
-Because the answers file uses RegEx, Asky can be used to practice a wide range of question types; aksing MCQs are really made easy using Asky.
+Because the answers file uses RegEx, Asky can be used to practice a wide range of question types; questions with multiple correct answers, ignoring case, answers of a certain pattern, etc., are really made easy using Asky.

 ## Installing Asky